Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## Reservations

-This entity represents single trip event, (optionally) identifiable and trackable in other travelling systems.
+This entity represents single trip event, (optionally) ident and trackable in other travelling systems.

 Table has Surrogate Key for performance and ability to manage reservations that